 Sleep is arguably one of the most important aspects of a healthy life as it helps our body rest and recover from the effects of the previous day and can also help us stay more awake, improve our mood and even benefits our overall health.
-Sadly, sleep is a harsh mistress that is hard to catch and can sometimes leave altogether, making us wonder: “What am I doing that isn’t letting me get enough sleep?”
+Sadly, sleep is a harsh mistress that is hard to catch until an unless you have NLP Coaching helping you as it can sometimes leave altogether, making us wonder: “What am I doing that isn’t letting me get enough sleep?”

 Well, the short answer that something in your routine is hindering the process of your body going to bed.
 It doesn’t have to be anything specific either, anything that stimulates your mind will be enough to keep you turning and turning until you’re a sleepless mess and even leads to insomnia or other sleep related issues.

 That doesn’t mean there aren’t ways in which you can help your body fall asleep better, there are many ways in fact, and we’ll be looking at some of them today.

 Go to Bed Early

 This one is obvious isn’t it?
 Well, if you want to get some more sleep and fall asleep earlier then the best place to start is to have an early bed time.
 Sleeping earlier can increase the quality of your sleep by allowing you to relax more.
 However, we are not just referring to turning in early for the night.

 You see, humans value routines.
 Going to bed early by itself isn’t going to help your body get sleepier but if you at least keep a consistent bed time, your body will associate the time with sleeping and will, in turn, get sleepier when the hour approaches.
 The tough part about this method is that it all depends on whether you can make a routine out of it.

 Don’t Do Anything that Winds You Up